TV Asa Branca Alagoas: Background (2002-2023)

 On April 15, 2002, the license for UHF channel 29 (later digital UHF 28) in Maceió was granted, after public contest, initiated in 1997, in which Elo Comunicação Ltda. was declared the winner.
 On April 20, 2005, Legislative Decree nº 274 approved the licensing act to exploit the frequency for fifteen years.

 In May 2005, Rede União, one of the licensees which didn't obtain success, filed a lawsuit questioning the legality of the Legislative Decree and the bidding process.
 Along the Supreme Federal Court, the network requested the suspension of the decree alleging illegality in the declaration that it considered non-compliance with the provision of contractual guarantee, which would have disqualified it.
 The second place in the competition withdrew, which resulted in the company Elo Comunicação Ltda., classified in third place, as the winner.

-On March 22, 2021, the ruling was published in which the STF dismissed the requests made by Rede União in an appeal for a Regimental Appeal in Writ of Mandamus, which had the minister Rosa Weber as rapporteur, being judged in plenary between April 12 and 19, 2021, which made the case final and unappealable in favor of the company Elo Comunicação Ltda.
-In 2021, the station's license was definetively protocolled by the Ministry of Communications and its implementaiton plan began.
+On March 22, 2021, the ruling was published in which the STF dismissed the requests made by Rede União in an appeal for a regimental appeal in writ of mandamus, which had the minister Rosa Weber as rapporteur, being judged in plenary between April 12 and 19, 2021, which made the case final and unappealable in favor of the company Elo Comunicação Ltda.
+In 2021, the station's license was definitively protocolled by the Ministry of Communications and its implementationdefinetively plan began.